 There are many fun ways to ride down a snowy mountain in the winter.
 Sleds, toboggans, and inflatable tubes offer an easy way for kids to play in the snow outside in their backyard.
 While ski mountains and snowboarding resorts provide an outdoor playground for young and old alike to ride down a snowy mountain on ski planks with poles or a snowboard.
 So grab your outdoor winter ride-on toy of choice and head for the snowy hills and snow-covered mountains to go for a ride this winter.

 Is there anything better than a warm cup of peppermint hot chocolate with marshmallows and whipped cream, a white chocolate peppermint mocha, or just a simple peppermint coffee on a cold winter’s day?
 The soft glow of a warm fire, a cozy blanket, and a loved one to snuggle with under it–or a book?
 Yeah, I agree!
 So what are you waiting for?

 25. Create a winter nature table

 A nature table is a shelf, mantle, dresser top, or tabletop with things on it that are related to or reflect the season of nature.
 They usually have natural items from the great outdoors, arts and crafts representing winter, or winter animals.
 Use these simple tips to create your own–> winter nature table.

 Cuddling with a loved one or loved ones by a warm fire is a beautiful way to spend a stormy winter day or cold winter night.
 So, cuddle up by a cozy fire to check this relaxing winter activity off your bucket list.

 27. Curl up with a Good book

-Curl up with a good book to read can help anyone get through the long, cold, and sometimes dull days of winter.
-Curling up with a book is a classic winter activity for young and old alike.
+Curling up with a good book can help anyone get through the long, cold, and sometimes dull winter days.
+And this makes reading books a classic wintertime activity for young and old alike.